NextGenRF-Design-Inc/bytepipe_sdk/hardware/BytePipe_x900x/Overview/Overview.md

 # J601

 J601 is a board to board connector which provides access to power and RF control signals.
-The mating connector used on the host board is the WR-40SB-VHF30-N1.
-For additional information see the datasheet on [NextGenRF Design's website.](https://www.nextgenrf.com/products/rf-system-on-a-module/)
+The mating connector used on the host board is JAE Electronics WR-40SB-VHF30-N1.
+For additional information see the datasheet on [NextGen RF Design's website.](https://www.nextgenrf.com/products/rf-system-on-a-module/)

 |       Description             |    Signal      | Pin | Pin |    Signal      |       Description             |
 |-------------------------------|----------------|-----|-----|----------------|-------------------------------|